scheidan/BarkerMCMC.jl/README.md

 information.
 Proposed by Livingstone et al. (2021)

 The adaptative preconditioning is based on Andrieu and Thoms (2008), Algorithm 4 in Section 5.
-Algorithm 7.2 of the supporting information of Livingstone et al. (2021) is implemented.
+For details see Algorithm 7.2 of the supporting information of Livingstone et al. (2021).

 ### Installation